 The Group aims to be an attractive employer by guaranteeing equal opportunity at all levels.
 However, we are aware of the challenges in attracting and retaining talented people.
-Thus, it is important for the KILROY Group to embrace diversity.
-And we interpret diversity in the widest possible terms as we consider personal qualifications over gender, origin and other background factors.
+Thus, it is important for the KILROY Group to embrace diversity in the widest possible meaning as we consider personal qualifications over gender, origin and other background factors.